 We collected and sorted over 50 000 posts on Facebook pages of 156 Slovak firms added over two years.

 We analyzed what posts and added at what time received fewer or more “likes”, comments and shares.
 Needless to say these are simply correlations and in no way show causality – the number of likes being driven by the time of publication or type of status.
+Not only on Facebook but Instagram likes are also giving amazing boosting.

 What did we learn?